Variability in Footpoint Mapping of BBFs Using Tsyganenko Models: Impact on Swarm Conjunctions: Conclusion

 \section{Conclusion}

-In this paper we provided an analysis of the variability in BBFs footpoint using four different Tsyganenko models and its impact on the number of BBF-Swarm conjunctions, with the following results:
+In this paper, we provided an analysis of the variability in BBFs footpoint using six different Tsyganenko models and its impact on the number of BBF-Swarm conjunctions, with the following results:

-\begin{itemize} \item Bursty bulk flows footpoints in the ionosphere are 90\% of cases concentrated around $70^\circ \pm4^\circ$ (MLAT) and around 0 MLT $\pm 3$ hours, with a peak in the pre-midnight sector.
+\begin{itemize} \item Based on several widely used Tsyganenko magnetic field models, 90\% of the ionospheric footpoints of bursty bulk flow events inferred from MMS observations in the magnetotail are concentrated around $70^\circ \pm5^\circ$ MLAT and 0 MLT $\pm 3$ hours, with a peak in the pre-midnight sector.

 \item As expected, the BBF footpoint position in MLAT coordinate is closer to the pole as the BBF distance from Earth increases and closer to the equator for larger magnitudes of the Tsyganenko input parameter that quantifies the magnetospheric current systems (i.e, Kp, Dst, $E_{kv}$, $W_1$ for T89, T96, T01 and T04 respectively).
+However, the TA15 models do not exhibit this trend.

-\item MLAT difference between models shows footpoints closer to the pole for models T96, T01 respect T89.
+\item The difference in MLAT between models shows footpoints at lower latitudes for the T89 model.
 This is related to the excessively stretched magnetotail in model T89.

-\item footpoints of BBFs located at similar geocentric distances are found at lower MLAT for the model with the higher relative magnitude of the input parameter (Kp, Dst, $E_{kv}$, $W_1$ for T89, T96, T01 and T04 respectively) when both are normalized.
+\item Footpoints of BBFs located at similar geocentric distances are found at lower MLAT for the model with the higher relative magnitude of the input parameter (Kp, Dst, $E_{kv}$, $W_1$ for the T89, T96, T01, and T04 models respectively) when both are normalized.

-\item The difference between the footpoints computed with the T89 and T96 models are within the range of MLAT $\pm 2^\circ$, based on the 90th percentile of the data.
+\item The difference between the footpoints computed with the T89 and TA15n models is within the range of MLAT $\pm 4^\circ$, based on the 90th percentile of the data.

-\item BBF footpoint position in MLT coordinate is strongly correlated with the $Y_\mathrm{GSM}$ position of the BBF and the interplanetary magnetic field clock angle.
+\item The position of the BBF footpoint in the MLT coordinate is strongly correlated with the $Y_\mathrm{GSM}$ position of the BBF and the interplanetary magnetic field clock angle.

 \item The MLT differences between the models are within the range of $\pm 1$~hour, based on the 90th percentile of the data.
-The footpoints of the T96, T01 and T04 models at similar $Y_\mathrm{GSM}$ position are located at earlier MLTs compared to the T89 footpoint when the $\theta_c\approx270^\circ$.
-In contrast they appear at later MLT when $\theta_c\approx90^\circ$.
+The Northern Hemisphere footpoints of the T89 model in a similar $Y_\mathrm{GSM}$ position are located at later MLTs compared to the TA15n footpoint when $\theta_c\approx270^\circ$.
+In contrast, they appear at earlier MLT when $\theta_c\approx90^\circ$.
+An opposite trend is observed when comparing (T04 and TA15n) with TA15b.
+For the Southern Hemisphere, these relationships are reversed.